 Chrissie and Cameron said their I-Dos in front of close friends and family on the docks right on the lake with mountains in the background.
 I’m pretty sure there wasn’t a dry eye in the audience as they shared their vows with us.
 It was such a special experience listening to how much love they both care for each other and it’s been incredible to see how strong their relationship has become over the past 11 years.
 The ceremony was lovely and followed by lots of champagne!
 We had some doubts which music entertainment to pick and decided on music band. that was the right choice.

 The decoration was stunning.
 My sister is so low key and didn’t bother hiring a wedding planner.
-She told me that she simply walked into a flower shop and pointed to an arrangement she liked and boom that was it.
+She told me that she simply walked into a flower shop of best Clear Lake City florist and pointed to an arrangement she liked and boom that was it.
 Same goes for table settings, chairs, plates, etc. She said she knew what she liked and couldn’t be fussed to look into too many different options.
 Good thing she didn’t, because it turned out so wonderfully and it was all so her.
 I wouldn’t have changed a single thing.

 Instead of having a typical four course dinner, Chrissie decided she wanted to have the food served family style, which to be honest, I quite liked.
 The servers came around with plates of different food and we could pick and choose what we wanted.
 The food was delicious and the caterers were great.
 Any suggestions for London caterers that might be similar to the above – let me know!
 I am thinking about having dinner served like this for my own wedding.
 What do you guys think?